hzeller/gcode-multi-shell-extrude/README.md

 decrease layer-height `-l`.

 The usual view displays exactly the layout on the print-bed with all screws spread out.

+![Postscript bed view][postscript-bed-layout]

 If you want to see how the screws nest, add the `-m` parameter (like [Matryoshka][matryoshka-reference], the nested doll), then they are all shown nested into each other